mubaidr/node-red-contrib-brain-js/README.md

-# node-red-contrib-neuralnet
+# node-red-contrib-brain-js

 This node provides neural networks.
-It is based on [brain.js](https://github.com/harthur-org/brain.js) (version 1.0.0-rc.3).
+It is based on [brain.js](https://github.com/harthur-org/brain.js)

 ### Install

 From your node-red directory:

-    npm install node-red-contrib-neuralnet
+npm install node-red-contrib-brain-js

 or

-in the Node-red, Manage palette, Install node-red-contrib-neuralnet
+in the Node-red, Manage palette, Install node-red-contrib-brain-js

 ### Usage